deadblue/sqlfunc/README.md

 # SQL-Function

-Execute your SQL as function.
+Run your SQL as function.

 ## Example